space

 Both of these aspects take a lot of time and hard work.
 Although the insight work initially precedes any behavioral changes, ultimately, as the therapeutic work progresses, the two processes occur together.
 Moreover, even after you have concluded the psychotherapy work, the rest of your life will be a continuous process of insight into your unconscious motivations followed by immediate conscious decisions about how to act in psychologically healthy and honest ways.

-Now, from what you say, you have done a lot of good work in regard to insight.
-You understand what was lacking in your childhood, you feel the emotions related to the lack, and you recognize the emotional yearning in the present for your mother in the person of the psychotherapist.
+Now, from what you say, you have done some good work in regard to insight.
+You understand that something was lacking in your childhood, you feel the emotions related to the lack, and you recognize the emotional yearning in the present for your mother in the person of the psychotherapist.

 Well, if psychotherapy is nothing more than insight, and if all that you do is dwell in the emotions of what you lacked in childhood, you will get stuck in self-pity.
 You will repetitiously act out your yearnings for your mother in your relations with others.
 And all that repetition will take you nowhere but in circles.